router-protocol/router-chain-docs/docs/crosstalk/crosstalkutils-library/how-to-use-the-crosstalkutils-library.md

         bool isAtomicCalls // optional, since it doesn't matter in a single request )
 ```
-3.  **destinationChainParams:** We need to pass the destination chain gas limit, gas price, chain type, the chain ID and the address of ASM Module here.
+3.  **destinationChainParams:** We need to pass the destination chain gas limit, gas price, chain type, the chain ID and the address of ASM here.
 ```javascript
     struct Utils.DestinationChainParams(
 		uint64 gasLimit,